AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 >
 >This is an urgent update related to CVE-2026-75650.
 Adobe is aware that CVE-2026-75650 has been exploited in the wild targeting Adobe Commerce merchants.

-On September 07, Adobe released a critical security update affecting Adobe Commerce & Magento Open Source.
+On September 07, Adobe released a critical security update affecting Adobe Commerce and Magento Open Source.
 Adobe became aware of a zero-day vulnerability in Adobe Commerce and has released a security update (APSB26-146) to resolve it.
 The vulnerability could allow an unauthenticated attacker to execute arbitrary code on an affected installation (CVE-2026-75650).

 Adobe has released Security Bulletin APSB26-146, which addresses this vulnerability.
 The bulletin is available here: